gnachman/iterm2-website/source/_includes/documentation-captured-output.md

 The coprocess would:

-  * Type ":e filename.c", followed by enter, as though you were typing it at the keyboard.</li>
+  * Type "vim filename.c", followed by enter, as though you were typing it at the keyboard.</li>
   * Wait half a second.</li>
   * Type "20G".</li>